DBD-research-group/BirdSet/README.md

 ds = load_from_disk(dm.disk_save_path)

 # OR setup the datasets with BirdSet ("test" for testdata)
+# this includes the set_transform with processing/specrogram conversion etc.
 dm.setup(stage="fit")

 # audio is now decoded when a sample is called